 In the most tragic cases, you may be able to seek wrongful death damages if the accident led to the death of your loved one.
 Punitive damages may also be applied to punish the driver for egregious wrongdoing and to deter bad conduct in the future.

 To learn more about how our experienced drunk driving accident attorneys can help you seek the justice and compensation you deserve, call Johnson & Biscone, P.A. today at 405-232-6490.
+Or, click here to fill out our appointment request form!
 Our law firm proudly serves clients from across Oklahoma, including Oklahoma City, Edmond, Norman, and beyond.